giantswarm/cert-manager-app/README.md

   version: 2.20.0
 ```

-If you called this file `appCR.yaml`, you could use the command: `kubectl apply -f appCR.yaml` to deploy this app to a workload cluster with the ID `abc12`.
+If you called this file `appCR.yaml`, you can use the command: `kubectl apply -f appCR.yaml` to deploy this app to a workload cluster with the ID `abc12`.

 ## Configuration